 We regularly serve clients in Grangeville, Orofino, Stites, Kamiah, Kooskia, Lapwai, Lewiston, Clarkston, Genesee, Troy, Moscow, Pullman, Colfax, Potlatch, St. Maries, St. Johns, Spokane, Coeur d’Alene, Sandpoint, Bonners Ferry, and Kellogg, and all the small towns in between.
-We use the phone (or e-mail, if you prefer) and U.S. mail to maintain contact.
-Mr. Clark will meet with you at least once, face-to-face, prior to your hearing.
+We use the phone, text, email, and U.S. mail to maintain contact.
+Mr. Clark will meet with you at least once, face-to-face if circumstances allow, prior to your hearing.
 Clients find this visit is well worth the trip.

 Specifically, what do Kirsch & Clark do to help my case?

-Kirsch & Clark regularly appeal unfavorable hearing decisions to the Appeals Council, and will take cases to Federal Court if they believe the Social Security Administration has not followed the law in a particular case and the evidence is strong.
+Kirsch & Clark regularly appeal unfavorable hearing decisions to the Appeals Council.
+Occasionally, we take cases to Federal Court if we believe the Social Security Administration has not followed the law and the evidence is strong.

 Can a lawyer speed up the disability process?

 The main benefit of getting a lawyer is to increase your chances of winning your case.
 A lawyer can increase the chances of you winning earlier by working to make your file complete.
-But, once denied, a lawyer does not generally speed up the time you must wait for a hearing.
-Hearings are supposed to be scheduled for the oldest cases first, whether or not a lawyer represents the individual.
+But, once denied, a lawyer cannot generally speed up the time you must wait for a hearing.
+Hearings are scheduled for the oldest cases first, whether or not a lawyer represents the individual.
 Occasionally, a lawyer can help resolve problems that might delay the hearing more.
 In the appropriate case, a lawyer can obtain an “on-the-record” decision prior to a hearing.